awsdocs/amazon-vpc-user-guide/doc_source/vpc-sharing.md

 To ensure that resources are distributed across the Availability Zones for a Region, we independently map Availability Zones to names for each account\.
 For example, the Availability Zone `us-east-1a` for your AWS account might not have the same location as `us-east-1a` for another AWS account\.

-To coordinate Availability Zones across accounts for VPC sharing, you must use the *AZ ID*, which is a unique and consistent identifier for an Availability Zone\.
-For example, `use1-az1` is one of the Availability Zones in the `us-east-1` Region\.
-Availability Zone IDs enable you to determine the location of resources in one account relative to the resources in another account\.
-For more information, see [AZ IDs for your resources](https://docs.aws.amazon.com/ram/latest/userguide/working-with-az-ids.html) in the *AWS RAM User Guide*\.
+To coordinate Availability Zones across accounts for VPC sharing, you must use an *AZ ID*, which is a unique and consistent identifier for an Availability Zone\.
+For example, `use1-az1` is the AZ ID for one of the Availability Zones in the `us-east-1` Region\.
+Use AZ IDs to determine the location of resources in one account relative to another account\.
+You can view the AZ ID for each subnet in the Amazon VPC console\.

+The following diagram illustrates two accounts with different mappings of Availability Zone code to AZ ID\.

+![\[Two accounts with different mappings of Availability Zone code to AZ ID.\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/availability-zone-mapping.png)

 ## Unshare a shared subnet<a name="vpc-sharing-stop-share-subnet"></a>